m0-k1/Indian-Liver-Patients/README.md

 2. **Gender** - (Male or Female) Tells the person's gender.
 This is a very controversial column as we now know that there can be a spectrum of genders.
 But here we will only consider two genders.

->          ME - My sincere apologies to LGBTQIA+ community....I hope in near future we will have a dataset where the spectrum of genders are included.
+>          ME - My sincere apologies to the people who do not orient themselves as "Male" or "Female".
+I hope in near future we will have a dataset where the spectrum of genders are included.
-         Google - Oh my! you knew that LGBTQ community has now become LGBTQIA+ community...Impressive ME - Thank you google.
+     Google - Oh my! you knew that gender is not binary but a spectrum.
+Impressive..
+     ME - Thank you google.

 3. **Total_Bilirubin** - Well, I'm a mechancial engineer and not a doctor.
 So obviously I have no clue what this means.
 Let's ask google baba.